Ascend/ascend-deployer/README.md

                                tfplugin
                                toolbox
                                toolkit
-Then "npu" will upgrade driver and firmware together --test=<target>                test the functions:
+The "npu" will upgrade driver and firmware together --test=<target>                test the functions:
                                all
                                driver